 The best way to keep your pet’s food dry is to transfer it to an airtight container ASAP.
 Then add a brown sugar saver as an added layer of protection against sogginess!

 - Depending on what you’re storing it with, the placement of your brown sugar saver can make a difference.

-- Some items (like marshmallows, cookies, dried fruit, etc.) may fare better if you can prevent direct contact with the terracotta.
+- Keep in mind that some food items, including marshmallows, cookies, and dried fruit, will fare better if they don’t make direct contact with the terracotta.

 Have you ever used a brown sugar saver in your kitchen?